Is This Luke's Theophilus?

 Please share this video with friends and family, and let me know what you think in the comments section!
 Also, when you get a chance, please subscribe to my YouTube channel, since this greatly increases our exposure.

-I released this video on Tuesday, February 10th, and it has already surpassed 100K views.
-Also, here are some of the viewer comments:
+I released this video on Tuesday, February 10th, and it is currently approaching 200K views.
+Here are some of the viewer comments:

 Congratulations on an excellent and truly exciting video!
 I am an Israeli archaeologist working with the IAA for over 35 years in Jerusalem.
 Your proposal that the Joanna and Theophilus of the ossuary are the same as those in Luke is more than reasonable.
 If indeed it turns out that they are, then here is yet another amazing witness to the intimate connection that Jesus had to His Land and with His People. — Yehudah